backdrop-contrib/diskfree/README.md

 Diskfree
 ========

-Get a status report in [Backdrop](https://backdropcms.org/)'s status report and a cron-triggered e-mail warning when locally mounted disk space on your Backdrop server reaches a preset threshold.
+Get a disk utilization report in [Backdrop](https://backdropcms.org/)'s status report and a cron-triggered e-mail warning when locally mounted disk space on your Backdrop server reaches a preset threshold.